 Tons of Documentation and Help

 VBA is a language that is been around for a long time and because of this, there is a tremendous amount of documentation and help available to us.
-I am still amazed at the response time in Excel forums such as Mr Excel where you can literally get help/solutions provided to you within minutes (yes I said minutes) of posting a well-written question.
-Forum help was a major source of education for myself as I taught myself VBA or explored for ideas on how to tackle an automation I wanted to implement.
-The Excel VBA community is absolutely one of the most generous and responsive online communities out there and it is because of this, that folks are able to take advantage of this language everyday!
+I am still amazed at the response time in Excel forums such as Mr. Excel where you can literally get help/solutions provided to you within minutes (yes I said minutes) of posting a well-written question.
+Forum help was a major source of education for me as I taught myself VBA or explored ideas on how to tackle automations I wanted to implement.
+The Excel VBA community is absolutely one of the most generous and responsive online communities out there and it is because of this, that folks are able to take advantage of this language every day!

 Why Does Microsoft Hate VBA?